-Appendixes are appropriate for technical methods that are not fully necessary for all readers to absorb.
-They are also a good space for quantifying work while the main text remains more qualitative.
-Appendixes appear near the end of the online article.
+Appendices are appropriate for technical methods that are not fully necessary for all readers to absorb.
+They are also a good space for quantifying work in more detail than might be necessary for most readers.
+Appendices appear near the end of the online article.
 They are not counted in determining the maximum allowable length of the manuscript.

-Equations are essential and often an elegant way to communicate science.
+Equations are essential and often the most elegant way to communicate science.
 However, sometimes well-known equations are best left to references rather than reprinting them in the article.
-If your paper is highly mathematical, consider crafting a shorter, less-detailed version for print and using a BAMS online supplement for the math.

 Make reading a linear experience by achieving a logical, compelling flow.
 It is better to trim some detail on some points in order to focus on a few essential ideas and thus give more space to establishing the context and logical flow.
 The best way to create an inexorable momentum that sweeps readers to your concluding paragraphs is to make one overarching point early and then organize everything else in the article such that it argues (pro or con) and amplifies that point.
-Everything inessential to that flow is good material for an appendix, a sidebar, and/or online supplemental material.
+Most points inessential to that flow will be better material for an appendix or possibly a supplemental file.

 Redundancy is a sign of poor flow.
 The traditional article format—introduction, methods, results, discussion, conclusions—encourages repetition.
-This is also true for a good lecture format, in which you tell students what you are going to tell them, tell them, and then tell them what you told them.
+This is also true for a good lecture format, in which you tell students what you are going to tell them, then you tell them, and then you summarize what you told them.
 However, this style works best with a captive audience—not with readers.
 If you find yourself referring to a previous section or a later section of the article or if you find yourself summarizing a previous point, you will dissuade readers from continuing.
 They might jump ahead or even quit reading.
 Your conclusions should take the next logical step in the article instead of repeating what has already been said.
 Likewise, the introductory pages should not be an abstract or summary of subsequent pages.
-Use the opening of the article to establish a context and give readers a reason to continue by making your one good point worth explaining in subsequent paragraphs.
+Use the opening of the article to establish a context and give readers a reason to continue by making one key, overarching point that will be worth explaining in subsequent paragraphs.

 Multiple levels of subheads are another form of outlining that discourages necessary context and flow.
 Focus on agile transitions and limit your subheads to one or two levels.
 Note that BAMS articles never begin with a subhead; the subheads are also not numbered, unlike many other journals.